Seraaron/agora/srd/Facilitator.md

 >
 > - **[[Challenging Principles|And to challenge each character's Principles]]**, to make them push for an [[Agenda|agenda]] with almost every roll.

-#important If you've played any other RPGs before, then you may continue to call the Facilitator a 'GM' out of habit, but if you do then try to consider them a 'game moderator' rather than a 'game _master_'.
+❗ If you've played any other RPGs before, then you may continue to call the Facilitator a 'GM' out of Habit, but if you do then try to consider them a 'game moderator' rather than a 'game _master_'.

 ---